AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 Coming back to cost reduction, a potential benefit emerges: the more zeroes there are in the distance matrix so long as all entries are nonnegative, the better.
 Note that for our purposes the diagonal entries are totally ignored by Prim's algorithm, so we don't care if those become negative.

-[also let's keep this symmetric, as in reduce from both the i'th row and column.]
+[note that adjacency matrices of graphs are symmetric. if we modify the i'th row without also modifying the corresponding i'th column, the resulting matrix will not be symmetric. so we are limited to adding any penalty to both the i'th row and i'th column for some i.]

 Let's try creating as many zero entries possible: if there is any row or column that has all nonzero entries, subtract the minimum value of that row or column from each entry, and keep doing this until it's no longer possible to do so.
 There's a (faster)[Hungarian Algorithm] way to do this, but our crude approach is already nearly instantaneous, so we can ignore that and move on.